Eigenvalues under the backward Ricci flow on locally homogeneous closed 3-manifolds

 Obviously, $\lam(t)$ approaches $0$, as $t$ goes to $T_+$. \end{proof}

 30 pt

 {\bf Acknowledgement}

-The author was supported by NSFC (11001268) and Chinese University Scientific Fund (2014QJ002).
 The author would like to thank Professor Xiaodong Cao and Professor Laurent Saloff-Coste for their suggestions and interests in this work.
+The author would also like to thank referees for their valuable comments.
+The author was supported by NSFC (11001268) and Chinese Universities Scientific Fund (2014QJ002).

 30 pt